MiniZinc/libminizinc/README.txt

  - A new tool, mzn2doc, can produce html output from the documentation comments.
 The MiniZinc distribution contains the documentation for global constraints and builtins generated directly from the library source code.
+ - Executable mzn-fzn is a replacement for the minizinc driver: option --solver can define a different flatzinc interpreter (default: 'flatzinc')

 ** New MIP solver interfaces **